Symphony No. 2 (Brian): III. Scherzo. Allegro assai

+IV.
 Lento maestoso e mesto

-The fourth movement is generally described as a funeral march, structured as a slow rondo by both Brian and MacDonald, while Saxby suggests its form is closer to the Sonata rondo as found in some of Mahler's Symphonies.
+The fourth movement is generally described as a funeral march, structured as a slow rondo by both Brian and MacDonald, while Saxby suggests its form is closer to the sonata rondo as found in some of Mahler's symphonies.

 It opens with a menacing gesture from violas and cellos, which signals the start of each section throughout the movement.
 An expressive and poignant main theme is introduced by both clarinet and bass clarinet, taking the rhythm of a slow march.
 As most of the material of the symphony, it is also derived from the tritone motive.
 The funeral march then unfolds until reaching the first episode, in which brass and timpani lead to a tremendous climax.
 The march then continues, slowly transforming as it goes on.

 The second episode consists of an elegy for strings, full of an Elgarian nobility as it grows into a passionate climax.
 This in turn leads to the work's biggest climax yet, built on all this material.
 The main theme is then recapitulated by solo clarinet.
 A fade-out coda again fragments the music into an E minor cadence.
 The work then ends with nearly the same 5th chord in which it had begun.
-MacDonald mentions the movement's evocation of Wagner's Siegfried's funeral march from Götterdämmerung.
+MacDonald mentions the movement's evocation of Siegfried's funeral march from Wagner's Götterdämmerung.
 Saxby also includes the funeral march from Beethoven's Eroica Symphony as a predecessor.

+Assessment

+The symphony has been praised in multiple reviews found in publications such as MusicWeb International, Fanfare, Ritmo, and the 2010 edition of The Penguin Guide to Recorded Classical Music.
+The scherzo has been the most praised part of the symphony, as reflected in some of the aforementioned reviews, as well as in others found at Classics Today, Gramophone and MusicWeb International.

+An Allmusic review by Blair Sanderson is more negative, remarking the difficult nature of the piece due to its "heavy textures, vagueness of purpose, and profoundly brooding character".
+The "dense harmonies, meandering melodies, subdued interludes, and inconsequential developmental sections" are also criticised.